 Do you dream of heading to Africa?
 Then you are almost certainly eager to see and perhaps even photograph some of the many beautiful creatures that inhabit this content.
-Many people have their own favourites they would love to spot from the majestic lion to the gigantic elephant.
-But which animals are the rarest and most difficult to find or see when you visit Africa?
-Here are a few of the continents most elusive creatures that you’ll be lucky to catch a glimpse of on your safari.
+Many people have their favorites.
+They would love to spot from the majestic lion to the gigantic elephant.
+But which animals are the rarest and most challenging to find or see when you visit Africa?
+Here are a few of the continent’s most elusive animals that you’ll be lucky to catch a glimpse of on your safari.
 The African animals list of the rarest and most elusive species, as well as endangered ones.

-The Aardvark is an odd, native African animal.
+The Aardvark (Orycteropus afer) is an odd, native rare African animal.
 It looks like an oversized hairless rodent crossed with some sort of pig.
-With its unique look, you would think it would be quite easy to spot one of these in the wild, but they are quite elusive for a number of reasons.
+With its unique look, you would think it would be quite easy to spot one of these in the wild, but they are quite elusive for several reasons.

-This funny animal, Aardvark has so far not crossed my path in the bush!
+This funny animal, the Aardvark, has so far not crossed my path in the bush!
 It seems this species is a master in hiding.
 Photo Credit @David

 Panther – Black Leopard

 By now, one of the rarest animals to see in Africa, your chances of seeing one in the wild are sadly quite close to zero.
 Many people are not aware that panthers are born because of a recessive gene referred to as Melanism.
 That gives the beautiful feline its black coat.
 A common misconception is that a panther is a type of big cat species, but they aren’t.
 A panther can be a jaguar, a leopard, or a cougar that has this recessive gene.
 Even safari guides will be lucky to spot one of these creatures.

 If you want your best chance of spotting one in the wild, you need to head to the beautiful hills of Mount Kenya.
 Here, you may get lucky and catch a glimpse of one of these big cats roaming the jungle terrain.